Snackmonger/civ_api/docs/abstract.rst

 Turn-based-gameplay.
     - Get information about a city, unit, etc. (API GET)
-    - Issue orders to individual units on a turn (API POST) Server calculates effects of orders and returns a response.
+    - Issue orders to individual units on a turn (API POST) -> Server calculates effects of orders and returns a response.
-    - Issue 'end turn' notice (API POST).
-        Server calculates enemy moves and random events and returns a response.
+    - Issue 'end turn' notice (API POST) -> Server calculates enemy moves and random events and returns a response.
     - The response contains details about enemy movements if they occurr within n tiles of a unit belonging to user.

 Territorial acquisition.